IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

 * Variants exist due to copying errors over centuries
 * Textual criticism helps reconstruct the original text with >99% accuracy
-  * Only once differences, spelling mistakes
+  * Only one occurrance differences, spelling mistakes
-  * Majority vote on Word order, prepositions ("a" vs "an"), ...
+  * Majority vote on word order, prepositions ("a" vs "an"), ...
-  * skips: "they asked Jesus [to pray.
+  * Skips: "they asked Jesus [to pray.
 So Jesus] prayed for them"
-* Does not affect the Gospel, or even the conclusinos we draw in this class
+* Does not affect the Gospel, or even the conclusions we draw in this class

 ---